hplgit/doconce/README.do.txt

 ===== Highlights =====

- * DocOnce is a minimally tagged markup language (like Markdown) with strong support for small and large scale projects involving *much math and code in the text*.
+ * DocOnce is a minimally tagged markup language (see "example": "http://hplgit.github.io/teamods/writing_reports/index.html"), quite like Markdown, with strong support for small and large scale projects involving *much math and code in the text*.
  * For documents with math and code, you can generate clean plain LaTeX (PDF), HTML (with MathJax and pygments - embedded in your own templates), Sphinx for attractive web design (especially for scientific material), Markdown, IPython notebooks, HTML for Google or Wordpress blog posts, and MediaWiki.
 LaTeX output is in the ptex2tex format for very flexible typesetting of computer code.
  * DocOnce can also output other formats (though without support for nicely typeset math and code): plain untagged text, Google wiki, Creole wiki, and reStructuredText.
 From Markdown or reStructuredText you can go to XML, DocBook, epub, OpenOffice/LibreOffice, MS Word, and other formats.
  * The document source is first preprocessed by Preprocess and Mako, which gives you full programming capabilities in the text.
 For example, with Mako it is easy to write a book with all computer code examples in two alternative languages (say Matlab and Python), and you can determine the language at compile time of the document.